C-likethis123/Blogger-Alternative/docs/Integrating Google Blogger API.md

 console.log(createResponse.data);
 ```

+The Google API client library was selected over manually implementation.
+It provides a layer of abstraction over making the requests ourselves, and helps parse response data into a Javascript object.

 ## Version

 There are two versions - Google Blogger API v2 and v3.
 I'm using Google Blogger API v3.

+## Code organisation

+The controller is where the express router lives.
+It retrieves data from a service.

+The service is an abstraction of business logic.
+The controller takes data computed from the service and wraps it into a response.

+There are a few issues to the controller and service being separated:
+- we could access the access tokens from the user object, which lives in the request.
+How do we pass this data into the service?

+- do we create an abstraction over the client library?

 ## Errors